Read our accessibility statement for this website and its blog subdomain and discover our work on digital access.

 This is the accessibility statement for the Historic Environment Scotland sub-domain websites: edinburghcastle.scot and blog.edinburghcastle.scot.
 We are dedicated to accessibility and want as many people as possible to be able to use our websites.
 The statement below outlines how accessible our ‘Edinburgh Castle’ website and blog are and where any issues may be found.

-We want as many people as possible to be able to use this website and access Scotland’s history and heritage.
-We built this website so you can:
+We want as many people as possible to be able to use these websites and access Scotland’s history and heritage.
+We built these websites so you can:

 - change colours, contrast levels and fonts

 - zoom in up to 200% without the text or images spilling off the screen